magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Elapsed time: 2.487 sec
 ```

-This is exactly what we expected.
-Moreover, we did not add the
+Considering we intend to define the `validate-shopping-quantity`
+validator in the portable `modern-cljs.shopping.validators` namespace,
+we start fixing the error by adding `validate-shopping-quantity` to
-`validate-shopping-quantity` to the `:refer` section of the
+the `:refer` section of the `modern-cljs.shopping.validators`
-`modern-cljs.shopping.validators` namespace requirement.
-Let's do that
-first:
+namespace requirement in the `modern-cljs.shopping.validators-test`
+namespace declaration:

+> NOTE 1: we could define the individual client-side input validators in
+> a `.cljs` source file.

 ```clj
 (ns modern-cljs.shopping.validators-test